 You will see sections for Columns with matches and your Columns without matches.
 HubSpot tries to match the column headers based on name of the property, so if a match is not found for a column of data you wish to import, you can select an existing property from the dropdown menu.

-If it's a property that doesn't yet exist in HubSpot, you can create it as a new property by clicking the dropdown to Choose or create a new property > Create a new property.
+If a matching property does not yet exist in HubSpot, you can create a new property by clicking the dropdown to Choose or create a new property and selecting Create a new property.

 Once everything is mapped, click Next, confirm additional options to proceed.

 The final step in importing a list is to confirm that your list is valid to respect the privacy of the contacts and to make sure you're not importing a list of people that don't have a current relationship with your business.
 Simply select the appropriate answers, type your initials in the box, and click on the Finish import button.

 You'll then be redirected to the Import status screen where you can see the status of your import.
 You'll also receive an email when your list has finished importing into HubSpot.
 You can click on the lists link to see the static list of contacts that was created or updated from the import.
 If you close this window before you have a chance to navigate to your new list, you can still get there by navigating in HubSpot Marketing to Contacts > Lists.